Beware of Flooded Cars Resurfacing for Sale on a Car Lot Near You

 Ask: the seller outright if the car was ever in a flood.
 While they may not have volunteered the information, they may be reluctant to lie when asked directly.

 Consider: buying a vehicle history report that should tell you if the car's been in a flood or issued a salvage title.
+Remember that vehicle history reports only show things that were reported.

 It's important to realize that this isn't just an issue of a bad-smelling car.
 Floods can damage vital parts of a car like the airbag system, brakes, and electrical system – and the damage may not show up right away.
 Your safety could be at risk if you are unknowingly riding around in a flood-damaged car.